-STAR seminars are held in computer classrooms.
+OTC holds STAR seminars computer classrooms.
 After you schedule your appointment, you will receive an email confirmation with a campus map indicating the room location.

 Where can I park on campus?

-Parking is open at OTC, and you are welcome to park in any of our lots.
+Parking is open at OTC.
+Therefore, you are welcome to park in any of our lots.

 Should I arrive early to my STAR seminar for check-in?

 Yes.
 We ask that you arrive 15 minutes before the start of your STAR seminar to get checked in.
 Please allow extra time for parking and to locate the computer classroom.
 Your STAR seminar will begin promptly.
-Latecomers will be asked to reschedule.
+Advisors will ask latecomers to reschedule.

 What should I bring to my STAR seminar?

-Bring your photo ID (driver’s license, etc), and we’ll provide everything else.
+Bring your photo ID (driver’s license, etc), self-placement results and MyOTC login information.
+We’ll provide everything else.